Failure of epistemic models to explain the antidistinguishability of quantum mixed preparations

-Another direction for future investigation involves determining whether a given set of quantum mixed states can have an epistemic explanation or not by considering their all possible realizations.
+One can also look into cases where the prior probabilities with which the preparations appear in distinguishability and anti-distinguishability are not uniform, but arbitrary.
+Shin \textit{et al.} reported in \cite{Shin2021QuantumContextual} the dependence of contextual advantage in state discrimination of mixed states on prior probabilities, it would be interesting to see if similar phenomena or other novel features can be observed in our case as well.
+Another direction for future investigation involves determining whether a given set of quantum mixed states can be epistemic or not by considering all their possible realizations.
 Identifying the entire sets of mixed preparations that are non-epistemic and fully non-epistemic could be an interesting research endeavour.
-Given the implications of previous no-go results on epistemic models in various information theoretic applications \cite{app1,app2,app3}, exploring the findings presented in this study for quantum advantage in information processing holds considerable interest.
+Given the implications of previous no-go results on epistemic models in various information-theoretic applications \cite{app1,app2,app3}, exploring the findings presented in this study for quantum advantage in information processing holds considerable interest.